Cloud ERP: Solution, or Product?

 Oracle, SAP, Workday, and a market of emerging players have collectively spent the better part of a decade reframing the cloud not as a deployment model, but as a solution unto itself.
 This is largely built on the presupposition that cloud ERP is the logical endpoint for modernization, and that migration necessarily solves an issue that organizations simply cannot address with their existing systems.
 This framing, while commercially effective, obscures a more fundamental distinction.

 Not every product qualifies as a solution.
-Moreover, the threshold of efficacy, compatibility, and cost-efficiency required to make for a solution varies at the level of the organization.
+Moreover, the level of effectiveness, compatibility, and cost-efficiency needed for something to be considered a solution varies from one organization to another.

 A system should only be regarded as a solution only when it satisfies three conditions.
 First, it must be compatible with the operational layout of the business.
 Second, it must directly address a defined pain point.
 Third, it must do so more cost efficiently than the status quo.
 Until these criteria are met, what is being offered is distinctly a product.